Yachim/sfpets/README.md

  - `DEBUG` - 0/1
  - `ALLOWED_HOSTS` - list of IPs/URLs separated by spaces
  - `BIND_ADDRESS` - address to bind the wsgi server on
- - `API_HOST`- tells the frontend the address the api is on
+ - `VITE_API_HOST`- tells the frontend the address the api is on (without the api/ path and without trailing /)

 ## Contributing
 ### Requirements